 She played an important role in the EAPC as a nucleus member of the Exercise, Basic and Translational Research section and as the EAPC representative in the Congress Programme Committee.

-Every year, EAPC honours an early-career researcher who has made a significant contribution to the preventive cardiology field with the EAPC Viviane Conraads Outstanding Achievement Award.
+Every year, EAPC honours an early-career researcher who has contributed significantly to the preventive cardiology field with the EAPC Viviane Conraads Outstanding Achievement Award.

-The award winner will be invited to present his/her research at ESC Preventive Cardiology, to be held from 15-17 April 2023 in Malaga, Spain.
+The award winner will be invited to present his/her research at ESC Preventive Cardiology, held from 23-25 April 2026 in Ljubljana, Slovenia.

 Past awardees